 Consider eco-friendly food options such as organic, locally grown, bulk purchases, and items with little to no packaging.
 Have fun cooking together this holiday season and sharing with your children how you are making eco-friendly choices in the kitchen.
 There are many simple Christmas recipes that kids can help prepare.

 Recharge Those Batteries

 So many holiday gifts—especially for kids—require batteries.
-Mt.
-Diablo Recycling, reminds us that about 40 percent of battery sales happen during the holidays and suggests that to avoid the disposal of extra batteries that are harmful to the environment, you should purchase rechargeable batteries.
+About 40 percent of battery sales happen during the holidays and suggests that to avoid the disposal of extra batteries that are harmful to the environment, you should purchase rechargeable batteries.
 You may also want to think about including a battery charger as part of your gift.

 These are just a few tips for an eco-friendly Christmas.
 What are some eco-friendly choices that you make around Christmas time?